-A home/school book is provided for the children where the ARP staff add comments to inform parents what went well and any issues that occurred or any activities that would be beneficial to practise at home.
+A home/school book is provided for the children where the Blossom staff add comments to inform parents what went well and any issues that occurred or any activities that would be beneficial to practise at home.
 Parents are encouraged to write in these books to inform us of any changes of routine, evening/weekend activities or any incidents that may affect their child’s learning throughout the following day.

 Annual reviews take place once a year but can be more often if deemed necessary.
 The SENDCo, Blossom teacher, SaLT, OT and other relevant staff join the parents to discuss the child’s progress during the year and together make any changes to the child’s EHC Plan and set new outcomes.